Geodesic Motion on Closed Spaces: Two Numerical Examples

 There has been an attempt to establish a local criteria for chaos.
 In particular A. Saa \cite{cit} shows an example of chaos occurring in a strictly positive curvature space, $K>0$.
 J. Szcz\c esny and T. Dobrowolski in \cite{cit} show an example of an integrable system with $K<0$, namely the classical scattering Kepler problem.
 In the above mentioned examples the manifolds are not closed.
 This result is in contrast to the geodesic motion on $S^2$, $K=1$ which is integrable, and on the genus $g=2$ torus, $K=-1$ which is strongly chaotic \cite{anosov}.

-In Fig. \ref{caos}, we believe that the presence of geodesic chaos in the closed manifold given Fig. \ref{f2} occurs due to the regions with $K<0$.
-And in Fig. \ref{int} the geodesic flow is apparently integrable, and the curvature $K>0$ is positive everywhere.
-The fact that a given closed boundary less space has positive and negative curvature regions does not imply that the geodesic motion is chaotic, as we discuss in the following.
+As it is well known, there is not any trivial relation between integrability or not of the geodesic flow to the sign of Gaussian curvature of the manifold.

+In FIG. \ref{caos}, there is some geodesic chaos.
+The manifold which contains the geodesics is given in FIG. \ref{f2} and it has regions with $K<0$ and $K>0$.
+According to equation (\ref{dgeodesico}), positive curvature approaches neighboring geodesics, and negative curvature diverge neighboring geodesics.

+More generally, chaos is related to the parametric instability induced by variations of the scalar curvature along the geodesic \cite{ccp}.
+In FIG. \ref{int} the chaotic regions of the geodesic flow are small, and the curvature $K>0$ is positive everywhere.
+We have specifically checked smaller values of the parameter $a$ \eqref{metrica} so that the curvature is everywhere positive but very small for particular values of $\theta$ and $\phi$, for example $a=1.2$.
+For this value of $a=1.2$, still the chaotic regions are all very small.
+Apparently, only when there are negative values of $K$ the difference between their maximum and minimum values is enough to cause the desired instability.

+It is also well known that parametric instability can stabilize an unstable fixed point, see for instance the reversed pendulum \cite{Arnold} .
+The Jacobi manifold in this case exhibits mixed sign curvature.
+So mixed signed curvature can either result in ordered motion, otherwise it can result in chaotic motion.

-The fundamental region of the genus $g=1$ torus in Fig. \ref{genus} is a rectangle with opposite sides identified.
+For instance, the fundamental region of the genus $g=1$ torus in FIG. \ref{toro} is a rectangle with opposite sides identified.